-In this problem, students are given the weight of a puppy when it was born and asked to find its weight at the end of the first month and then after the second month.
-This problem requires students to increase a value by a percentage (part a) and then by a fraction of the new amount (part b).
-They are also asked to show their working in part b.
+In this problem, students are given the weight of a puppy when it was born and asked to work out its weight at the end of the first and second months.
+Students are asked to increase the puppy's weight by a percentage (part a); they are then told that there is an increase of $\frac{3}{20}$ in the puppy's weight during the second month and must circle the appropriate method to calculate the increase in the puppy's weight (part b).
+Students are then asked for the answer for this fractional increase (part c).